ExSidius/OpenWebsite/README.md

 > Can't I just drag and drop?

 ### My response is as follows -
 Why yes you can, you silly ass, but if you're on this website, it's clearly to improve your programming skills and turn into an obnoxious master coder.
-Any master coder with a modicum of self-worth has already abandoned the GUI, since the 50s, 60s, 70s, and 80s (also affectionately referred to as the ***Golden Age of Computer Programming***) didn't possess them, and *why in the world* would one want to make ones life easier in the slightest, if efficiency was being compromised in the process.
+Any master coder with a modicum of self-worth has already abandoned the GUI, since the 50s, 60s, 70s, and 80s (also affectionately referred to as the ***Golden Age of Computer Programming***) didn't possess them, and *why in the world* would one want to make ones' life easier in the slightest, if efficiency was being compromised in the process.

 Listen buddy, if you're reading a tutorial about opening websites from a terminal, instead of clicking the little logo at the bottom of your screen and typing a few characters, then clearly you're already too far gone to return to GUIs, so you might as well do **everything** in the Terminal.